Async/await

 In computer programming, the async/await pattern is a syntactic feature of many programming languages that allows an asynchronous, non-blocking function to be structured in a way similar to an ordinary synchronous function.
 It is semantically related to the concept of a coroutine and is often implemented using similar techniques, and is primarily intended to provide opportunities for the program to execute other code while waiting for a long-running, asynchronous task to complete, usually represented by promises or similar data structures.
-The feature is found in C# 5.0, C++20, Python 3.5, F#, Hack, Julia, Dart, Kotlin 1.1, Rust 1.39, Nim 0.9.4, JavaScript ES2017, Swift 5.5 and Zig, with some experimental work in extensions, beta versions, and particular implementations of Scala.
+The feature is found in C#, C++, Python, F#, Hack, Julia, Dart, Kotlin, Rust, Nim, JavaScript, and Swift.

 History

 F# added asynchronous workflows with await points in version 2.0 in 2007.
 This influenced the async/await mechanism added to C#.

-Microsoft released a version of C# with async/await for the first time in the Async CTP (2011).
-And were later officially released in C# 5 (2012).
+Microsoft first released a version of C# with async/await in the Async CTP (2011).
+It was later officially released in C# 5 (2012).

 Haskell lead developer Simon Marlow created the async package in 2012.

 Python added support for async/await with version 3.5 in 2015 adding 2 new keywords, async and await.

 TypeScript added support for async/await with version 1.7 in 2015.

-Javascript added support for async/await in 2017 as part of ECMAScript 2017 JavaScript edition.
+JavaScript added support for async/await in 2017 as part of ECMAScript 2017 JavaScript edition.